fushizhe/rulesetwiki/README.md

 <a name="css2"/>

 ##### Use absolute units in CSS
 It is better to use relative rather than absolute units.
 This way the content of a page will adjust better to the browser window and fonts will be displayed relative to the users specifications or relative to the default settings of the browser. **But this may not always be the case**, in some situation, such as when developer needs to make accurate positioning of a widget in a page, then it might be better to use absuloute units.
-On the whole, the deceloper should deal with absuloute units when designing responsive applications.
+Anyway, the developer should deal with absuloute units when designing responsive applications.

 ```CSS